ucsb-cs48-s20/project-s2-t3-slack-bot/docs/DEPLOY.md

 # Fork our Github repository

 Create a fork of our repo by clicking on "Fork" at the top-right of our repo's page: https://github.com/ucsb-cs48-s20/project-s2-t3-slack-bot.
+Make a local clone of the forked repo using `git clone`.

 # Set up a Heroku app